 - (e) Dental, Vision, and Other Supplemental Coverage.
-Full-time, non-probationary employees may elect to receive dental coverage, vision coverage, and/or any other supplemental group insurance or fringe benefits provided through the Plan.
+Full-time, non probationary employees may elect to receive dental coverage, vision coverage, and/or any other supplemental group insurance or fringe benefits provided through the Plan.
 The cost of any such dental coverage, supplemental group insurance, or fringe benefit will be borne entirely by the participant electing the coverage. - (f) COBRA Coverage.
 Any participant receiving benefits pursuant to COBRA will pay 102 percent of the total cost of such coverage.
-The Company will not be required to pay any portion of a participants COBRA coverage.
-Further, participants will pay 100 percent of the cost of any Direct Pay or Reimbursement Account benefits, and the Company will not be required to pay for any portion of such benefits. - (g) Material Changes.
-In the event of a material change in the external factors impacting the financial position of the Plan, including but not limited to; the law, regulations, actual claims cost, reserves or the financial position of the parties, the Company and the Union will meet within thirty (30) days, to evaluate and determine any potential changes to this Agreement to maintain health and welfare benefits.
+The Company will not be required to pay any portion of a participant's COBRA coverage.
+Further, participants will pay 100 percent of the cost of any Direct Pay or Reimbursement Account benefits, and the Company will not be required to pay for any portion of such benefits. - (g) Potential Shortages.
+The Company and the Union will agree to meet and confer, anytime during or after the third year of the Agreement, if claim costs equal or exceed the Trust consultant's expectations resulting in a potential reserve shortfall for the Trust.

-ARTICLE B-5.
-HOLIDAY PAY - There will be eight recognized holidays: New Year's Day, Martin Luther King's Day, Friday before Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas.
+ARTICLE B-5 HOLIDAY PAY - There will be eight recognized holidays: New Year's Day, Martin Luther King's Day, Friday before Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas.
 Employees' holiday pay will be at their leave rate.